The Cougar Call

 Cougar Scholar, the world is waiting on you.
 Be the big thinker you are destined to be.
 Be the best Young Cougar Scholar.
 Live up to your full potential.
 Have a great summer!!

 Scholarly Success with Dean Singleton

-As we enter into this new year, please keep in mind that our school-wide goal is for all scholars to be present and on time EVERY DAY.
-Attendance is imperative as we begin mid-year testing.
+As we continue through the final marking period, please keep in mind that our school-wide goal is for all scholars to be present and on time EVERY DAY.
+Attendance is imperative as we progress through end-of-year testing.
 Below is a list of upcoming testing dates.
 Please encourage all scholars to do their best work.